The Thing (video game): Sales and awards

 The game was a commercial success, selling over one million units worldwide.
 At the 2003 Game Developers Conference, The Thing won the "Game Innovation Spotlight" award.
 It was nominated for GameSpot's annual "Best Action Adventure Game on Xbox" award, which went to Tom Clancy's Splinter Cell.
+During the 6th Annual Interactive Achievement Awards, The Thing received a nomination for "Computer Action/Adventure Game of the Year" by the Academy of Interactive Arts & Sciences.

 Canceled sequel

 A sequel went into development after the first game proved a critical and commercial success, but it was canceled when Computer Artworks went into receivership in October 2003.
 According to Diarmid Campbell, "We had the contract in place to make the sequel and were pretty excited about it.
 We had a very cool prototype of 'dynamic infection' and some really imaginative thing 'burst-outs'.
 I particularly liked the one where the person would split in half and their top half would jump to the ceiling and start swinging around like an orangutan with his intestines turned into tentacles."
 However, the project never developed beyond the proof of concept stage, with Computer Artworks producing some concept art, showing locations and enemies, and two short demo videos, but nothing else.